MrRogerTag1345/F1-View/README.md

 This project is to determine driver and team information, during a live race.
 The goal is to create a overlay/bounding box on the race cars, as the vehical is in the camera frame, and present the watcher with the respective drive and team information.

 ## Season of Focus: 2021
-## Key Race as Testing: 2021 Monza Grand Prix
+## Focus Race for Testing: 2021 Monza Grand Prix

 ---